rafsaf/pyproject-tag-check/README.md

 name = "some-name..."
 version = "0.1.0"
 ```
-If tag 0.1.0 already exists like it does for https://github.com/rafsaf/pyproject-tag-check, the check will not pass.
+If repository is public and tag 0.1.0 already exists like it does for https://github.com/rafsaf/pyproject-tag-check, the check will not pass.